 The iTransfer final conference: ‘Sustainable vessels: exploring innovation in the North Sea Region’, took place at Surgeons' Hall, Edinburgh on 6 November 2014.

 Partners: The Institute was one of 16 organisations from across the region:

 12. Helgoland (Germany)

-Funders: The project is funded by the North Sea Region programme, part of the EU Inter-regional (Interreg) initiative.
+Funders: The project was funded by the North Sea Region programme, part of the EU Inter-regional (Interreg) initiative.